invictus2010/fixvms/readme.md

 In war, it's the apex predator of the ocean.
 The Connecticut alone carries enough torpedoes to destroy any other nation's entire nuclear submarine force.

-Yet, despite all of this, the navigational software on the $3B warship is far less capable any maps app on your phone.
+Yet, despite all of this, the navigational software on the $3B warship is far less capable than any maps app on your phone.
 The software, called "Voyage Management System" (VMS), is the hub of all the ship's planning and serves as its real-time navigation system.
 But it can't even do basic safety-of-ship alerting.

 You want to try and dive down to 350FT even though the seafloor is at 300FT?
 No problem, VMS will let you do that with no alerting, even though it knows both the ship's depth and the seafloor's depth.